It takes a team to bring a story to the screen. Mercury CX is a hub for creatives and is committed to creating connection and fostering collaboration.

 Participants in our workshops and programs will have access to an exclusive online community that helps shape and build the professional connections that are the cornerstone of creative industry careers.
 In addition, MCX Members have access to a dedicated community and directory to help find the talent that will bring their next production to life.

-Do I have to be a member to access Mercury CX courses?
+Do I have to be a member to access The Mercury courses?

-Mercury CX offers a range of workshops and courses.
-Some programs for the benefit of members, and others are open programs offering generous discounts for MCX Members.
+The Mercury offers a range of workshops and courses.
+Some programs for the benefit of members, and others are open programs offering generous discounts for Mercury Members.

 Where can I learn more about the technical aspects of production?

-In South Australia, MAPS and TAFE SA have a number of foundation level technical courses for production skills.
-There are also private training providers.
+In South Australia, AIE (formerly MAPS) TAFE SA and SAE, have a number of foundation level technical courses for production skills.

 Where can I learn about film-making in South Australia?

-Mercury CX is the right place!
+The Mercury is the right place!
 We are a pathway between study and professional practice for emerging practitioners.

 The South Australian Film Corporation provides support for screen professionals and productions within South Australia.
-Mercury CX works closely with SAFC to provide emerging and early-career screen makers pathways to production.
+The Mercury works closely with SAFC to provide emerging and early-career screen makers pathways to production.

 We recommend the Screen Australia guide to getting started in the Australian screen industry

-Will Mercury CX give me feedback on my feature film script?
+Will The Mercury give me feedback on my feature film script?

-Is Mercury CX affiliated with any educational institution?
+Is The Mercury affiliated with any educational institution?

-Is Mercury CX a Registered Training Organisation (RTO)?
+Is The Mercury a Registered Training Organisation (RTO)?

 No. Our courses and workshops are developed and delivered by industry experts with a range of teaching experience across different institutions both in South Australia and Australia-wide.

-Is HECS or Fee Help available for Mercury CX courses and workshops?
+Is HECS or Fee Help available for The Mercury courses and workshops?

 What are short documents and how should I format my script?